Are you a frustrated homeschool mom?

+4. Unrealistic Expectations

+Sometimes we put a lot of unnecessary pressure on ourselves and expect more than what is truly realistic.
+This often stems from comparison.

 Don’t allow yourself to compare what you are doing to what someone else is doing.
 You and God know the situation you are in with your family.

 It’s also common to get frustrated because we are unrealistic in what we expect from our kids.
-It’s important to remember that each of them are different, and have different learning styles and abilities.
+It’s important to remember that each of them are different, and has different learning styles and abilities.

 If one takes longer to read or learn their math facts than another, it’s okay.
 Be realistic in your expectations with each child, and it will save you from a lot of frustration.

 Being organized and orderly is important to God. (“Let all things be done decently and in order.”
 I Corinthians 14:40)